OATESE/Portfolio-Management-Database-Project/Python Files/README.md

 These scripts demonstrate the ability to perform Create, Read, Update, and Delete (CRUD) operations on a financial portfolio database using Python.
 Each script is to a specific operation relevant to managing a client's financial portfolio.

 ## Data Generating Files
 These are two files that i used to populate the prices and position tables as these would require a much larger amount of initial rows than what would be feasible manualy.
-I did not choose to do this with the pyodbc driver as i needed data in the tables before i was working on that part of the project.
+I did not choose to do this with the pyodbc driver as i needed data in the tables before i was working on that part of the project and they are less to illustrate the business case but more to facilitate making the project.

 ### PricesDataInsert.py